ngwessels/I-m-Sorry-Dave/README.md

 * _This applicaation is stored on GitHub for each access.
 There are a couple things you must first do to access it.

-  i.
-Open your terminal on your device.
-Make sure that it has the Git Library installed on it. ii.
-Once complete type in "cd ~"" to get into your home directory. iii.
-Next type in "cd Desktop" to get to your desktop directory. iv.
-Now we need to clone this project from the GitHub repository.
+  1. Open your terminal on your device.
+Make sure that it has the Git Library installed on it.
+  2. Once complete type in "cd ~"" to get into your home directory.
+  3. Next type in "cd Desktop" to get to your desktop directory.
+  4. Now we need to clone this project from the GitHub repository.
 To do that type in "git clone https://github.com/ngwessels/imSorryDave"
-  v.
-Now go into the directory by typing "cd I-m-Sorry-Dave" vi.
-And last step type in "git remote -v" to see what name had been given to the repository"
+  5. Now go into the directory by typing "cd I-m-Sorry-Dave"
+  6. And last step type in "git remote -v" to see what name had been given to the repository"

 ## Known Bugs